markstan/IntuneOneDataCollector/EmailTemplate/emailtemplate.md

 Once you have the file copied to the workstation, please use these steps to collect the diagnostic.
 It should only take a few minutes to collect and upload:

-1. Make sure the device is connected to the Internet, then click on the Start and type **MSDT** in the search box, then select MSDT (run command) from the search results
+1. Make sure the device is connected to the Internet, then click on Start and type **MSDT** in the search box, then select MSDT (run command) from the search results

 1. Type your support key <span style="background-color:#FFFF00; color: black">**XXXXXXXXX_replace_this_with_the_link_from_sdcon**</span> in the space provided then click next